Growing Emotional Intelligence

 If we’re lucky we’ve had parents who nurtured our healthy emotional development enabling solid foundations upon which we can build further by navigating challenges that come along in life.

-For many of us however by the time we are through our teenage years, we have already formed unhelpful emotional patterns that need to be rewritten if we’re ever truly going to rid ourselves of demons and live our best lives.
+For many of us however, by the time we are through our teenage years, we have already formed unhelpful emotional patterns that need to be rewritten if we’re ever truly going to rid ourselves of demons and live our best lives.

 Begin down the path of becoming your best self, by signing up for a journey of self-mastery and accepting that we don’t know what we don’t know.
 Being curious about who we are in the eyes of other people is essential to gathering the external perspectives needed for helpful introspection.